-Icon Description
+lcon Description

-4 ⊗ Mutes or restores speaker sound.
+ζ + Increases speaker volume incrementally while you hold down the key.

-₽ ⊘ Mutes the microphone.
+√ 0 Mutes or restores speaker sound.

-Ø Turns the touchpad on or off.
+∳⊘ Mutes the microphone.

-• Turns the Windows lock key on or off.
+Turns the touchpad on or off.

-+ Turns the airplane mode and wireless feature on or off.
+4 Turns the airplane mode and wireless feature on or off.
 NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.